Frequently Asked Questions

 Can I mix Seccorell colors to create new colors?

-Yes, Seccorell paints can be mixed on the painting surface to create new colors.
-The basic colors are red, yellow, blue, light red, dark red, light yellow, dark yellow, light green, dark green, light blue and dark blue.
-Many different color mixtures can be created with these basic colors.
+Yes, Seccorell colours can be mixed on the painting surface to create new colours.
+The basic colours are red, yellow, blue, light red, dark red, light yellow, dark yellow, light green, dark green, light blue and dark blue.
+Many different colour mixtures can be created using these basic colours.